Brazil 2026: 13 must-visit destinations, tips and ways to explore the country

 -

-Tipping: not mandatory; restaurants usually include a 10% service charge (before we knew this we used to double tip).
+Tipping: not mandatory; restaurants usually include a 10% service charge on the bill (until we realized it, we were tipping twice).

 -